Educational Research Capstone Project PG (10443.1)

 Command of basic software required for the electronic submission of assignments is assumed.

-The unit's core text has been made available as an online text through the library catalogue at no cost to students.
+The unit's recommended text has been made available as an online text through the library catalogue at no cost to students.

 Work placement, internships or practicums